boardfish/dissertation/contents/1-literature-review.md

 In summary, technology brings a variety of benefits, from quick resets when used as part of a puzzle to interesting and reactive ideas that may not otherwise be possible.
 Many ideas and inspirations have been discussed here.
-However, care must be taken to ensure that if the implementation separates one player from the group, it is applied in an engaging manner.
+The strength of escape rooms as an educational tool has also been demonstrated here, which is worth consideration when building for the escape room industry.

+However, there is a debate as to whether the use of technology in escape rooms is always a viable option.
 Escape room maintainers value reliability, with negative reviews being the consequence for ill implementation [@liam2019].
-The strength of escape rooms as an educational tool has also been demonstrated here, which is worth consideration when building for the escape room industry.
+One of the greatest points of contention is immersion.
+Care must be taken to ensure that if the implementation separates one player from the group, it is applied in an engaging manner.
+Excessive reliance upon screens is something that should be avoided in the name of immersion.

+It is clear that a balance should be maintained between these factors, and as such, it is difficult to approach a one-size-fits-all solution for use inside an escape room.
+However, it is clear that technology can advance escape rooms with careful implementation.
+In particular, it can be used outside of the experience itself in matters such as booking rooms, keeping a leaderboard, or advertising through social media or otherwise.
+This research goes on to define the latter of these as a feature of interest to maintainers, particularly when technology is applied.